-Welcome to the 2016-17 school year!
+Welcome to the 2017-18 school year!

 Books within the library consist of topics, language, and issues addressing and attracting the average middle schooler.
 However, there are some upper grade level books (Young Adult) that may not be appropriate for all students within Grimmer.
-Each of these books is labeled with a “YA” label.
+Each of these books is labled with a “YA” label.
 These books may address more adult themes, use adult language, and contain more mature content.
 These books will also be more challenging to read and understand.
-Therefore, I ask that if you do NOT want your student to check out the YA (young adult) books, please sign and return the form on the attached PDF below.
-I will place a block on his/her account which will notify me if he/she attempts or forgets that he/she is restricted from these books.
+Therefore, I ask that if you do NOT want your student to check out the YA (young adult) books, please sign and return the bottom of this note, which will go home with your student(s) the first week of school.

 Please feel free to contact me with any questions or concerns throughout the school year.
 I’m excited to start another year and hope this year is successful for all Grimmer readers!